-Stray and feral cats often carry dangerous diseases that can spread to humans.
-Rabies, the most common disease, is fatal if it’s transmitted to a human and they don’t get treated.
-So clearly it’s best to keep stray and feral cats away from your property, especially if you have children around.
+The issue with stray and feral cats extends beyond mere inconvenience; they often carry dangerous diseases that can spread to humans.
+Rabies, a fatal disease, is one of the most common threats posed by these cats.
+If transmitted to a human without subsequent treatment, it can be lethal.
+This makes it all the more crucial to keep stray and feral cats at bay, especially if there are children around.

 29 Ways to Keep Cats Away